Silk Road Tour in Central Asia

 • Economy class flights: Ashgabat-Dashoguz, Urgench-Bukhara, Dushanbe-Almaty, Almaty-Bishkek

-• Train ticket from Bukhara-Samarkand in Business Class
+• Train ticket from Bukhara to Samarkand in Business Class

 Price does not include